jsandlund/bugscape-js/README.md

-# Bugscape JS, by Jonathan Sandlund
+# Bugscape JS

-This is the 3rd project in Udacity's Frontend Web Developer Nanodegree curriculum.
-It intends to showcase a student's understanding of Object-Oriented JavaScript and HTML5 Canvas manipulation.
+The 3rd project in Udacity's Frontend Web Developer Nanodegree curriculum, Bugscape JS intends to showcase a student's understanding of Object-Oriented JavaScript and HTML5 Canvas manipulation.

-I extended the scope of the project in two ways: (i) to include multiple difficulty levels; (ii) using firebase.io as a backend to power all-time leaderboards.
+I extended the scope of the project in two ways:
+1. Included multiple difficulty levels
+2. Used firebase.io as a JSON-based backend to power all-time leaderboards.

 Play 'Bugscape JS' online at [jsandlund.github.io/udacity-bugscapeJS.](jsandlund.github.io/udacity-bugscapeJS).